codeur/rubocop-codeur/README.md

 Then run:
 `bundle exec rubocop`

-You do not need to include rubocop directly in your application's dependencies. rubocop-codeur will include `rubocop`, `rubocop-minitest`, `rubocop-performance` and `rubocop-rails` dependencies.
+You don't  need to include rubocop directly in your application's dependencies. rubocop-codeur will include `rubocop`, `rubocop-minitest`, `rubocop-performance` and `rubocop-rails` dependencies.

-## FYI
 It might be necessary to override style rules set in this gem for some projects or to add specific ones.
 Rule inheritance provided by Rubocop works like the following:
 `inherit_gem → inherit_from → local rules`